 Also, using software makes it easy to compare actuals vs. forecasts and maintain our forecasts up to date to maintain visibility on future cash flows - as we discussed earlier in this guide - whereas this is a pain to do with a spreadsheet.

-That's for the forecast, but what about the written part of my edible seaweeds farm business plan?
+That's for the forecast, but what about the written part of my edible seaweed farm business plan?

 This part is less error-prone, but here also software brings tremendous gains in productivity: